natenka/pyneng-book-en/docs/source/book/Part_V.rst

-V. Работа с сетевым оборудованием
+V. Working with network equipment
 #################################

-В этой части рассматриаются:
+In this part, the following topics are discussed:

--  подключение к оборудованию по SSH и Telnet
+-  SSH and Telnet connection
--  одновременное подключение к нескольким устройствам
+-  simultaneous connection to multiple devices
--  создание шаблонов конфигурации с помощью Jinja2
+-  creating configuration templates with Jinja2
--  обработка вывода команд с помощью TextFSM
+-  command output processing with TextFSM

 .. toctree::
    :maxdepth: 1